 Origin and history

 Bacopa, also known as Brahmi in Ayurvedic tradition, is a creeping aquatic plant native to India and Southeast Asia.
 Used for over 3,000 years in Ayurvedic medicine, it is considered a "meditative" plant, promoting mental clarity and memory.
-Its Sanskrit name, Brahmi, refers to Brahma, the god of knowledge and creation, reflecting the plant's importance in Indian traditions.
+Its Sanskrit name Brahmi refers to Brahma, the god of knowledge and creation, which testifies to the importance of this plant in Indian traditions.